edgedb/edgedb/docs/guides/migrations/guide.rst

           DROP PROPERTY name;
       };

-This shows us clear as day that saying ``yes`` will result in creating a new property called ``nam`` and dropping the existing ``name`` property.
+This shows us clear as day that saying "yes" will result in creating a new property called ``nam`` and dropping the existing ``name`` property.

-So when doubts dwell, click the letter l!
+So when doubts dwell, press the letter "l!"

 ``c`` (or ``confirmed``)
 ------------------------